mingodad/citadel/README.txt

 intended to be a general-purpose web server, however -- it *only* provides a front end to Citadel.
 If you do not have another web server running, you may run WebCit on port 80; however, if you have Apache or some other web server listening on port 80, you must run WebCit on another port.
+If you do not specify a port number, WebCit will bind to port 2000.

  To compile from source, enter the usual commands:
   ./configure --prefix=/usr/local/webcit   [or whatever directory you prefer]